 Helen has a keen interest in the international dimension as well as in careers, further and higher education opportunities, she hopes to contribute to these areas during her time at Rudheath.

-Teacher of Modern Foreign Languages
+Teacher of Modern Foreign Languages and PE

 Guy Lamber BA(Hons) History, PGCE